Godwingithubpage/Secure-ATM-Machine-Simulator/README.md

 If the username exists and the password matches the stored hash, the user gains access to the ATM features.

 ATM Operations: Once authenticated, users can perform the following actions:

 Check Balance: View the current balance of the account.
 Deposit Money: Add money to the account.
 Any positive amount can be deposited.
 Withdraw Money: Withdraw money from the account, as long as the balance is sufficient.
 The user can perform multiple transactions until they choose to exit.

-## Potential Future Improvements
-Multi-user Support: Currently, users are hardcoded.
-In the future, this project could be expanded to store users and their credentials in a database or file system.
-Encryption: Add more advanced encryption techniques to further protect sensitive data.
-Transaction Logging: Implement a system to log each transaction (deposits, withdrawals) for audit purposes.
-Account Management: Include functionality for users to create new accounts or reset passwords.

 ## About Me
 I am currently pursuing a BSc (Hons) in Cybersecurity at the Open University.
 This project is part of my effort to build a strong foundation in secure coding and Python programming.
 I am passionate about learning and applying cybersecurity principles in real-world projects to improve my skills and prepare for a career in the field.